AmazingPhysicsForAll

 Red arrow points to the location of our Sun in the Milky Way.
 Picture credit: NASA/Adler/U. Chicago/Wesleyan/JPL-Caltech

-We live on the planet Earth which is one of the eight planets revolving around a medium size ordinary star: the Sun.
+We live on the planet Earth which is one of the eight planets revolving around a medium-size-ordinary star: the Sun.
 Our Sun is one of the 100 billion or more stars in our Milky Way galaxy.
 The size of Milky Way is humungous.
-Light takes about 100 thousand light years to travel from one end of the Milky Way to the other end.
+It should be pointed out that light takes about 100 thousand light years to travel from one end of the Milky Way to the other end.

-In the observable part of the universe alone, now astronomers estimate that there are about two trillion such galaxies and each galaxy with hundreds of billions of stars in it.
-No doubt, the universe is incredibly big.
+In the observable part of the universe alone, astronomers now estimate that there are about two trillion such galaxies.
+And each galaxy consists of hundreds of billions of stars.
+No doubt, the universe is incredibly vast.

-The nearest galaxy to our home galaxy is Andromeda galaxy which is 2.5 million light years away.
+Andromeda galaxy is the nearest galaxy to our home galaxy.
+It is 2.5 million light years away from us.
 Yes, the light from the stars of Andromeda galaxy takes about 2.5 million years to reach us!

 Intergalactic Travel